 ABI is a multi-channel passive imaging radiometer designed to observe the western hemisphere and provide variable area imagery and radiometric information of Earth’s surface, atmosphere and cloud cover.
 ABI will be used for a wide range of applications related to weather, oceans, land, climate, and hazards.
 The instrument has two scan modes.
 It will have the ability to continuously take an image of the entire planet, or a full disk image, every five minutes.
 It also has an alternative, or flex mode, which will concurrently take a full disk image every 15 minutes, an image of the continental U.S. every five minutes, and smaller, more detailed images of areas where storm activity is present, as often as every 30 seconds.
 All the ABI bands will have on-orbit calibration.

 ABI will be used for a wide range of applications related to weather, oceans, land, climate and hazards (fires, volcanoes, floods, hurricanes and storms that spawn tornadoes).
-ABI will improve product from the current GOES imager and will introduce a host of new products.
+ABI will improve every product from the current GOES imager and will introduce a host of new products.
 It will track and monitor cloud formation, atmospheric motion, convection, land surface temperature, ocean dynamics, flow of water, fire, smoke, volcanic ash plumes, aerosols and air quality, and vegetative health.
 ABI’s data will enable meteorologists to pinpoint and track developing storms in much greater detail.
 Future products will also help the aviation industry with aircraft icing threat detection and turbulent flight condition predictions.

 Current benefits from the ABI are projected to be $4.6B over the lifetime of the series due to improved tropical cyclone forecasts, fewer weather-related flight delays and airline incidences with volcanic plumes, improved production and distribution of electricity and natural gas, increased efficiency in irrigated water usage in agriculture, and higher protection rates for recreational boats in the event of a tropical storm or hurricane.